Virginia Residents and Business Owners: Your Privacy May Be Invaded by Hidden Audio Bugs and Cameras!

 - Inside of wall plates such as phone jacks, light switches, and electrical outlets

-For Virginia businesses, the most common places where we’ve found hidden audio bugs and cameras include:
+For Virginia businesses, the most common places where we have found hidden audio bugs and cameras include:

 - Inside of sensitive offices such as those belonging to the CEO, COO, Human Resources, and key officers